Motley Fool Dividend Investor vs Morningstar DividendInvestor: Which Dividend Service Wins?

 The philosophy is straightforward: build a diversified portfolio of 25+ stocks over time, hold for 5+ years, and let dividends compound.
 Motley Fool Dividend Investor contributes the income-focused piece, while Stock Advisor, Rule Breakers, and Hidden Gems cover growth, disruption, and overlooked opportunities.

-But the headline number is honest: a 2.8% CAGR over 6 years significantly trails the broader market.
-The service’s strength is not raw returns — it’s the income angle.
+Say it plainly: this book is lagging the S&P. A 3.1% CAGR over 6.6 years is not a market-beating income engine.
+The service’s strength is not raw returns — it is the income angle inside a broader Fool ecosystem.
 These are dividend-paying stocks and REITs chosen for yield sustainability and growth, not for beating the S&P 500 on total return.
+If you came here because “the Fool beats the market,” that claim belongs to Stock Advisor (+981% vs +216%) and Rule Breakers (+318% vs +187%), not this scorecard.

 Where It Shines: